womanonrails/womanonrails.com/_i18n/en/_posts/2016-11-19-websummit-lisbon-2016.md

 categories: [conference]
 tags: [Web Summit]
 place: Lisbon
-comments: true
+lang: en
 ---

 <br>

 It took me some time from last post.
 So many things happened: events, workshops, travel.
 But I'm back!
 Today I would like to share my thoughts about [Web Summit](https://websummit.net/).
 This is big conference (exhibition for startups).
-I was on this conference once in [Dublin]({{ site.baseurl }}/websummit) and now in Lisbon.
+I was on this conference once in [Dublin]({{site.baseurl}}/websummit) and now in Lisbon.
 I decided to come because as a *Woman in Tech* I got free ticket.
 Maybe because of that I should not talk about what I don't like.
 On the other hand I think when no one talks about disadvantage, conference can not be better next time.

 1. **Too big for me**